 10 books read – gold award (raffle ticket awarded)

-At the end of each term, 2 raffle tickets will be drawn and those drawn will receive a £10 book voucher.
+At the end of each term, 2 raffle tickets will be drawn and those drawn will receive a £10 book voucher and a book.

 When you are in school, please do take a look at our Reading Rocket Challenge display in the library.
 There are also some photographs attached to this page.